 - what to do if you add or drop courses, change or withdraw from your program of study, stop attending classes, or if your financial circumstances change when you are in school

 - eligibility for Career Boost, Ryerson’s campus employment program

-The Ontario Student Assistance Program (OSAP), external link, opens in new window provides financial aid to students enrolled in post-secondary studies.
+The Ontario Student Assistance Program (OSAP), external link, opens in new window provides financial aid to students who are Ontario residents and are enrolled in post-secondary studies.
 OSAP may provide financial aid to help pay for costs relating to your education such as tuition, books, compulsory fees, transportation and associated living costs for students who qualify.

 You can find out more about OSAP by visiting the How To Apply guide, external link, opens in new window or the Student Financial Assistance website, opens in new window.

 If you’re a Canadian citizen, Permanent Resident, or Protected Person, but are not a resident of Ontario, you may qualify for out-of-province funding.
 If you’re an international student from the United States, you may qualify for funding through various agencies.
 To learn more, please visit our Student Financial Assistance: Government Student Aid website.